-Terrill assigns Yuwibara (E54) to Biri E56 on the basis of the Bridgeman and Bucas list in Curr (Vol3 44-51) having over 80% in common with Biri collected by other sources.
+Terrill describes Yuwibara (E54) as a variety of Biri E56 on the basis of the Bridgeman and Bucas list in Curr (Vol3 44-51) having over 80% in common with Biri collected by other sources.

-However Breen assigns it to Wirri E57 on the basis of geography and shared items with Tindale's Widi (E57) wordlist (Terrill 1998 and Tindale 1938 in Breen 2009:228), keeping in mind that Wiri E57 is a Biri dialect from Central Queensland.
+Breen indicates a close relationship with Wirri E57 on the basis of geography and shared items with Tindale's Widi (E57) wordlist (Terrill 1998 and Tindale 1938 in Breen 2009:228), keeping in mind that Wiri E57 is a Biri dialect from Central Queensland.

 Breen indicates that Yuwibarra is clearly of the local group type (having the -barra suffix) rather than a dialect or language name.